-I am a chemical ecologist with a passion to investigate ‘language of life’ in our oceans.
+I am a senior scientist and a chemical ecologist at PML with a passion to investigate ‘language of life’ in our oceans.
 Over the years I have developed an expertise in investigating chemically mediated communication between seaweeds and microbes under present and future oceans i.e. climate change stressors.

-I completed my PhD in Algal Chemical Ecology at Helmholtz Centre of Ocean Research (GEOMAR) with an international fellowship.
-Following the completion of my PhD and a family care break, I was awarded an international research grant from the DFG excellence cluster ‘Future Ocean’ to work on chemical ecology of invasive seaweeds at GEOMAR.
+I completed my PhD in Algal Chemical Ecology at Helmholtz Centre of Ocean Research (GEOMAR), Germany with an international fellowship.
+Following the completion of my PhD and a family care break, I was awarded an international research grant from the German Research Foundation (DFG) excellence cluster ‘Future Ocean’ to work on chemical ecology of invasive seaweeds at GEOMAR.
 During that time, I was awarded an international research fellowship to pursue my next research project on volatile info-chemistry of seaweeds at University of Essex, United Kingdom.
-This was followed by a one year research scientist position (80% FT) at GEOMAR before I joined PML.
+This was followed by a short one-year research scientist position (80% FT) at GEOMAR before I joined PML.

-I am committed to the development of the next generation of scientists, as supervisor and mentor to undergraduate/postgraduate students and have supervised/co-supervised over 30 students to date.
-If you are interested to do an internship/undergraduate/Master/PhD project, feel free to contact me.
+I am committed to the development of the next generation of scientists, as supervisor and mentor to students and have supervised/co-supervised > 35 students to date.
+If you are interested to do an internship/undergraduate/Master/MRes/PhD project, feel free to contact me.

 My research interests include: